 Operation Christmas Child

-A number of our members help with this Samaritan’s Purse annual event collecting and sorting through the boxes to be sent to children in Montenegro and Bosnia.
-This is done through one of our local churches, St Paul’s, in Sketty.
+A number of our members helped with this Samaritan’s Purse annual event collecting and sorting through the boxes to be sent to children in Montenegro and Bosnia.
+This was done through one of our local churches, St Paul’s, in Sketty.